Baked Sage Pork Meatballs with Apple Cider Orzo

 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for more fall pasta recipes?
-Try my Roasted Butternut Squash Orzo with Chicken Sausage or Butternut Sauash Brown Butter Miso Pasta!
+Try my Roasted Butternut Squash Orzo with Chicken Sausage or Butternut Sauash Brown Butter Miso Pasta next.

 Why You’ll Love This Apple Cider Orzo

-- Unique: The orzo cooks directly in a blend of chicken broth and apple cider for extra depth and flavor.
+- Flavor-packed but simple: The orzo cooks directly in a blend of chicken broth and apple cider, building depth without extra steps.

 Table of Contents